From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Policy Shaping via Desired Action Sets

-\textbf{Connections to InfoNCE Loss:} The loss can be reformulated as a weighted sum of the InfoNCE loss defined in Eq.~\eqref{eq:ibc_info_NCE}.
-This is achieved by substituting Eq.~\eqref{eq:estiamtion_policy_EBM} into the KL divergence and neglecting the constant term $c$ ({See Appendix \ref{appendix:connection_INFONCE}}).
+\textbf{Connections to InfoNCE Loss:} The KL objective can be reformulated as a weighted sum of the InfoNCE loss defined in Eq.~\eqref{eq:ibc_info_NCE}.
+This is achieved by substituting Eq.~\eqref{eq:estiamtion_policy_EBM} into the KL divergence and neglecting the constant term $c$ ({Appendix \ref{appendix:connection_INFONCE}}).

-For each selected positive action $\bm a \in \mathbb{A}$, the InfoNCE loss decreases its energy value while increasing the value of the other sampled actions $\bm a' \in \mathbb{A} \backslash \{\bm a \}$.
-The key difference between InfoNCE loss and our KL loss lies in how these action samples within $\mathbb{A}$ are classified.
-InfoNCE loss treats all the sampled actions as negative, and only human actions as positive.
-In contrast, our KL loss classifies each action sample based on the desired action space.
-Specifically, the target probability $\pi^{\text{target}}(\bm a| \bm s )$ acts as a weight that quantifies how likely the selected action $\bm a$ is to be optimal according to the observed action pair.
-To combine the effects of each InfoNCE loss, the weighted average is computed for each selected action $\bm a \in \mathbb{A}$.
-This weighting strategy avoids overfitting by preventing the loss from being dominated by a single action label.
+The key difference from standard InfoNCE loss in IBC is how the target policy is defined: BC corresponds to the limiting case with the desired set $\hat{\mathcal{A}}(\bm a^r,\bm a^h)=\{\bm a^h\}$, in which the target policy places all probability mass on the human action.
+Our KL objective instead assigns each $\bm a\in\mathbb A$ a soft weight $\pi^{\text{target}}(\bm a| \bm s)$ based on compatibility with the desired action set.
+This distributes learning signal across multiple desired actions and reduces overfitting to a single (potentially noisy) action label.